seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_graphql.md

 get-graphql-schema [YOUR_NOTED_GRAPHQL_ENDPOINT] > schema.graphql
 ```

-Make sure the file `/schema.graphql` exists.
+Make sure the file `/schema.graphql` has been created.
 It should look like:

 <details>
 <summary>schema.graphql</summary>